Light fixture hot to touch

 Electrical

-The answer to 'light fixture hot to touch' is that a hot light fixture is usually a sign of an electrical problem that requires attention.
-This could be caused by a loose or faulty connection, a problem with the fixture's wiring, or an issue with the light bulb itself.
-If a light fixture is getting too hot to the touch, it's important to address the issue promptly to prevent potential fire hazards or damage to the fixture.
+The answer to 'light fixture hot to touch' is that a hot light fixture is often a sign of an electrical issue that requires immediate attention.
+This could be caused by a problem with the wiring, the light bulb, or the fixture itself.

 Step-by-Step Guide